akirarika/milkio/docs/en/model.md

 })();
 ```

-When using, the primary key of data created through `insert` method will be auto incremented
+When using it, the primary key of data created through `insert` method will be auto incremented:

 ```js
 import noteList from "@/models/noteList";